ultralytics/ultralytics/docs/en/datasets/obb/dota-v2.md

 ## Usage

-To train a model on the DOTA v2 dataset, you can utilize the following code snippets.
+To train a model on the DATA v2 dataset, you can utilize the following code snippets.
 Always refer to your model's documentation for a thorough list of available arguments.

 !!!
 Warning